Writing copy that converts is no simple task.

 Color psychology is the science of how color affects human behavior.

-In fact, color is 85% of the reason most people decide to purchase a product.
+In fact, Neil Patel reports that color is 85% of the reason most people decide to purchase a product.

 It’s important, then, to pay attention to different parts of your website such as your primary branding color, product color, CTA button color, opt-in form color, and more.